scality/RestBlockDriver/Documentation/sysfs-interface.rst

 This setting is both readable and writable.
 When read, it returns the current value in the same format as expected when written to.

-After writing a list of URLs to this device for the first time, the device will be usable (can be opened).

 It is possible to write an empty string to this setting, which removes all backing URLs from the device.
 This is *only* possible when the device is not in use.
 When no backing URLs are present, the device can't be opened.